 9 Warning Signs You’re In An Emotionally Abusive Relationship

 While defining physical abuse is fairly straightforward, fewer people are sure what constitutes an emotionally abusive relationship.
-As such, you might find yourself feeling deeply unhappy and unsettled, but might delay leaving or getting help because you never quite know whether your partner is wronging you on some level.
+As such, you might find yourself feeling deeply unhappy and unsettled.
+You might, however, delay leaving or getting help because you never quite know whether your partner is wronging you on some level.

-Look out for the ten warning signs below that you’re in an emotionally abusive relationship, and consider the advice at the end of the article if you want help fighting such a toxic dynamic.
+Look out for the ten warning signs below that you’re in an emotionally abusive relationship.
+Consider the advice at the end of the article if you want help fighting such a toxic dynamic.

 The Law Of Attraction, when used correctly, can work wonders for attracting love.